vaadin-miki/super-fields/superfields/README.md

 An input field for entering localised `Double` and `BigDecimal` numbers.
 Supports thousands (grouping) separators for the integer part and optional decimal separator.

+Both fields allow the integer part of the number to be optional (thus omitted and defaulted to zero - `.27` parsed as `0.27`).
+This feature is turned off by default (meaning the integer part is required).

 In addition to that `SuperBigDecimalField` supports (optionally) entering numbers with scientific notation, e.g. `12.34e-1`.

 ### `SuperIntegerField` and `SuperLongField`